bluewhale540/pulseTimeTool/README.md

 The tool will write the most recent data to the fourth column, with older entires extending rightward.
 Each data column will have a header containing the timestamp the data was obtained.

-It is recommended to have separate file for each interface (Pulse, Ravens, etc.), since pages present in one platform but not others will cause the tool to hang.
+It is recommended to have separate files for each interface (Pulse, Ravens, etc.), since pages present in one platform but not others will cause the tool to hang.